PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Related work

+\textbf{Semi-supervised learning and Self-supervised learning.} Semi-supervised and Self-supervised learning are proposed to mitigate the reliance on manual annotations.
+Pseudo-labeling is a common semi-supervised learning strategy employed in advanced semantic tasks \cite{lee2013pseudo, berthelot2019mixmatch}.
+A pseudo label is typically generated for each sample using a pre-trained model.
+In contrast, our algorithm directly analyzes the point cloud to generate a set of low-cost pseudo labels for each point, eliminating the need for pre-training.
+It then identifies the major mode of the pseudo label distribution, rather than relying on individual labels.

-Low-level tasks, such as image denoising and point cloud denoising, usually operate under the assumption that noisy observations are stochastic realizations distributed around clean values.
+Many low-level tasks, such as image denoising and point cloud denoising, also do not rely on manual annotations.
+They assume that noisy observations are stochastic realizations distributed around clean values.
 Lehtinen \etal~\cite{lehtinen2018noise2noise} utilize multiple noisy observations from image pairs to denoise an image.
 Going one step further, Noise2Void \cite{krull2019noise2void} and Noise2Self \cite{batson2019noise2self} remove the requirement of paired noise corruptions and instead work on a single image.
 Hermosilla \etal~\cite{totaldenoise} extend unsupervised image denoisers to 3D point clouds by introducing a proximity-appearance prior.
-The prior actually restricts the distribution of the candidate positions to have a single modal.
+The prior restricts the distribution of the candidate positions to have a single modal.
 Based on the core idea of \cite{totaldenoise}, Luo \etal~ \cite{luo2020differentiable} present an autoencoder-like neural network to improve the accuracy of denoising.
-Unfortunately, they cannot be naively extended to normal estimation, since they denoise the noisy observations but we estimate the indirect geometry property of the noisy observations.
-They take an approximated expectation of multiple random samples as the denoised pixel or point.
-While we locate the main mode of candidate normals without aid from other properties.
-The proposed MSUNE-Net is the first unsupervised deep normal estimator as far as we know.
+Unfortunately, they cannot be naively extended to normal estimation, since they denoise the noisy observations, while we estimate the indirect geometry property of the noisy observations.
+They take an approximated expectation of multiple random samples as the denoised value.
+In contrast, we identify the major mode of candidate normals without relying on additional properties.